 - Verify your ID instantly over video call using your passport or national ID

 - Pair your account to your smartphone

-At the end of this 10 minute process, you’ll have an IBAN so you can use your account immediately.
+At the end of this quick process, you’ll have an IBAN so you can use your account immediately.
 You can do this from abroad if you have an address in Germany, and if you need to transfer money from your foreign account outside the Euro zone, you can make an international transfer using our partner service TransferWise, which is built directly into the app.
 All you have to do is select Transfer from the + menu and select your currencies.
 Card delivery time is just 3–5 business days, so you can make withdrawals and card purchases within the week.

 The basic N26 bank account it’s as safe as an account from any major German bank because it’s protected by the same Compensation Scheme of German Banks (Entschädigungseinrichtung deutscher Banken) for up to €100.000 by law.